gromo.modules.growing_module.GrowingModule#

 torch.Tensor

-Get the fan_in (number of input features) from a given layer.
+Get the fan_in (number of input features) from a given layer or from a given number of neurons.

 Parameters: